-Inspiring quotes, hall of fame, and community project boards can make a school hallway welcoming, encouraging, and most of all, colorful!
+Inspiring quotes, hall of fame, and community project boards can make school hallways welcoming, encouraging, and most of all, colorful!
 What is on the walls of your school building says a lot about your school values and brings individuality to your student body.

 Ways to Keep School Hallways Positive

 Posting inspiring quotes in your school hallways is a great way to remind students every day of their potential and that only the sky is the limit.
-Also, posting these types of encouraging words allows students to have a difficult day.
-We’re going through a difficult time in their own lives, a simple reminder, but they are loved.
+Quotes can also be used as discussion openers in the class.

 3. Community Projects Board